 Every ceramic part we manufacture is unique.
 As such, our grind shop’s ability to hold tolerances depends primarily upon the shape and size of the ceramic part in question.
 Please contact us to discuss the tolerances your part requires.

-Micro-lapping Custom Ceramic Parts
+Micro-lapping OEM Ceramic Parts

 Micro-lapping produces a very smooth, polished surface character on critical surfaces of the ceramic part.
 Our fine-grain materials, including: A998, A96, and PSZ are suitable for the lapping process as a value-added offering.